lvanhagen/windfarm-bep/README.md

 hey guys, this is to see weather we can work in the same repository with the team

-hey Max, do you see this?
+hey Max, can you see this?